 The Garden Room

-The Garden Room is dedicated to the work of prominent Canterbury-born artist Thomas Sidney Cooper (1803 – 1902).
+The Garden Room is dedicated to the work of prominent Canterbury-born artist Thomas Sidney Cooper (1803 – 1902) and explores our relationship with animals throughout history.

-Famed for his paintings of cattle, this collection is of national importance and spans the length of his artistic career, including his last ever oil painting, left unfinished, at the age of 99.
+Famed for his paintings of cattle, the museum’s collection of Cooper’s work is of national importance, spanning the length of his artistic career, including his last ever oil painting, left unfinished, at the age of 99.

 A range of Cooper’s work is on display for visitors to enjoy, from oil studies to drawings and a selection of his prints.